bedapub/HBVouroboros/README.md

 ### Nucleotide-level, gene-level, and HBV-genome level summary statistics as well as structural variants

 *HBVouroboros* reports read coverage per nucleotide base and per gene of the inferred genotype, as well as single-nucleotide polymorphisms (SNP) compared with the inferred reference genome.

 ## Acknowledgement

-I thank Roland Ambs, Raphael Sebastian Müller, and Alex Seitz for sharing their experience with Snakemake.
+We thank Roland Ambs, Raphael Sebastian Müller, and Alex Seitz for sharing their experience with Snakemake.
 I thank Yaling Zhang, Vivian Wang, Henrik Müller, Miriam Triyatni, Birian Leonard, Souphalone Luangsay, and other colleagues who provided datasets on which HBVouroboros was applied, and for giving feedbacks which allowed HBVouroboros to be continuously improved.
 I thank Roland Schmucki and Fabian Birzele for their work on the Biokit pipeline.